Macitentan (Monograph)

 -

-Importance of advising females to inform their clinician immediately if a menstrual period is missed or pregnancy is suspected; clinicians should perform a pregnancy test if pregnancy is suspected for any reason and provide counseling on the use of emergency contraception in the event of unprotected sexual intercourse or known or suspected contraceptive failure.
-Apprise patient of potential risk to fetus if pregnancy occurs.
+Advise patients to inform their clinician immediately if pregnancy is suspected; clinicians should provide counseling on the use of emergency contraception in the event of unprotected sexual intercourse or known or suspected contraceptive failure.
+Apprise patients of potential risk to fetus if pregnancy occurs.

 -